gorbsworld/gkf-portfolio/samples/03-common-git-errors/README.md

 #### Option C — Make an initial commit

-If you have no commits, Git has nothing to push.
+If you have no commits, Git has nothing to push

 1. Create or edit a file
 2. Stage and commit: